park-holidays-uk/pagebuilder/README.md

 * Modulerise CSS and JavaScript.
 * Add support for SRCSET on images - *Once blocks with images have been added*
 * Tweak filtering options for Asset modal to work better.
-* Add authentication to restrict access.
 * Add any additional functionality required to support forms
+* Set up rights to particular routes.

 ## Known Issues